Chantelle Cameron: Switch to Most Valuable Promotions

-Cameron vs Camara
+Cameron vs. Camara

 Cameron defended her interim WBC female super-lightweight title against Jessica Camara at Madison Square Garden, New York City, New York, on 11 July 2025, winning by unanimous decision.

 Full WBC super-lightweight champion and title vacation

 On 23 September 2025, she was elevated to full WBC female super-lightweight champion after Katie Taylor vacated the title.
 Cameron then vacated the title, just over a month later, on 31 October 2025, stating her decision was in protest at female boxers not being allowed compete under the same rules as men.
 She said: "I've always believed in equality, and that includes the choice to fight equal rounds, equal opportunities, and equal respect," adding "it's time to take a stand for what's right and for the future of the sport."

+WBO super-welterweight champion

+Cameron vs. Kotaskova

+Cameron faced Michaela Kotaskova for the vacant WBO female super-welterweight title at Olympia London on 5 April 2026.
+She won by unanimous decision.

+Cameron vs. Mayer

+Holding the WBO female super-welterweight title, Cameron faced unified WBA and WBC female super-welterweight champion Mikaela Mayer in a championship unification bout at bp pulse LIVE in Birmingham, on 29 August 2026.
+She won by unanimous decision.